 So, why shouldn’t you charge?
 In short, because the front-loaded effort will result in more income in the long run.
 In fact, I’d argue that skipping the meet-and-greet for the paid consultation actually hurts your sales potential.
 I’ll explain.

-The Difference Between a Meet-and-Greet and a Consultation
+The Difference Between a Discovery and a Consultation

 First, let’s get the terminology straight.
-I suggest that interior designers start out their client relationships with a “meet-and-greet” instead of a “consultation.”
+I suggest that interior designers start out their client relationships with a “discovery” instead of a “consultation.”

-A meet-and-greet is exactly what the name suggests: A general introduction and a chance for the designer and potential client to start to get to know each other.
-The goal of a meet-and-greet is to get a sense for whether there’s potential for a more serious, longer-term working relationship.
+A discovery meeting is exactly what the name suggests: A general introduction and a chance for the designer and potential client to start to get to know each other.
+The goal of this discovery meeting is to get a sense for whether there’s potential for a more serious, longer-term working relationship.

 A consultation, on the other hand, is a paid service.
 You as the interior designer are selling your expertise and insight, usually at an hourly rate.
 (Related: Free Yourself From Hourly Billing Now.)
 A consultation must provide value in and of itself.
 You need to be ready to deliver an experience that’s worth paying for.